weeeBox/mobile-system-design/README.md

 - **Stability:** Do you consider thread safety, idempotency, and graceful error handling?
 - **Resource Management:** Do you ensure the library doesn't block the main thread or leak memory (avoiding long-lived references to Contexts/Views)?

-Check out [Designing In-App APIs](topics/in-app-api-design.md) for specific patterns (Builder, Singleton, Dependency Injection) and code examples for iOS and Android.
+Check out [In-App API Design & Library Architecture Deep Dive](topics/in-app-api-design-deep-dive.md) for specific patterns (Builder, Singleton, Dependency Injection) and code examples for iOS and Android.

 ## API Design
 Cover as much ground as possible.
 Ask if the interviewer has preferences, or choose an area you know well.